About Fish On Fire Charters

 20 years later, I am still just as passionate about fishing as the day I started.
-I specialize in artificial bait light tackle and fly fishing inshore.
+I specialize in light tackle inshore/nearshore fishing.
 I believe no matter what skill level someone is, they can catch fish on artificial and have a great time doing it.
 With artificial, you are casting, covering more ground, and actually finding the fish instead of waiting on the fish to find you.
 On the other hand, using live or cut bait has its own rewards, such as casting live crabs to Tarpon on the beach or enticing snook and redfish out from underneath the mangroves or boat dock, and of course enticing big grouper, snapper, cobia and more of the wrecks and reefs offshore.
 I enjoy fishing with both artificial and live bait, and am happy to offer both options to my clients.
+I am also great with kids and very family friendly.
+I am able to pick you up by boat at a convenient location whether you are staying on Siesta Key, Lonboat Key, Lido Key or Sarasota mainland.

 Whether it’s the first time you’ve held a fishing pole, or you are a avid fly fisherman seeking that next trophy fish, I will work hard to ensure you have a great day fishing this beautiful area.